Maharishi Mahesh Yogi speaking about Guru Dev

 Note

-1. The poet was probably 'Ashu Kavi', Pandit Veni Madhava Sastri.
+1. The poet was 'Ashu Kavi', Pandit Veni Madhava Sastri.

 Maharishi Mahesh Yogi speaking in February / March 1969 in Rishikesh India